shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/working-with-users.md

 ---
 title: Working With Users
-description: Learn how Yield Analytics can be used to set usernames, passwords, permissions, add, edit, disable and delete user accounts. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Learn how with administrative permissions you can add, import, disable, delete and reset password of a User. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---